AtCloudStudio/BattaleTank/README.md

 * Created and added projectile radial force
 * Realized destroy projectile after a delay
 * Created and added HealthBar UI blueprint class, made it work to display player and enimies's health

+### Day 10
+* Changed health bar to enimies health bar, and made it hide on player tank
+* Created and added player health display UI blueprint class, now the player health will display on the screen rather than on the player tank
+* Realized Triggering player death
+* Realized switching between first person camera and third person camera